 Chapter Name: Reflection of Light By Different Surfaces

-Activity Name: Verification of laws of reflection in Reflection of Light By Different Surfaces
+Activity Name: Formation of image by a pinhole in Reflection of Light By Different Surfaces

 Step by Step Procedure:

 - Set up the pinhole camera by making a small hole in one side of the cardboard box.

 - Place the candle on the opposite side of the pinhole.

 - Place the screen or white paper on the side of the pinhole with the hole, where the image will be projected.

 - Observe the flame of the candle through the pinhole camera and note the appearance of the image on the screen.

 - Now, enlarge the hole of the pinhole camera.